Ecommerce Fulfilment Guide

 Ecommerce fulfilment service models

-There are many methods of fulfiling ecommerce orders across channels.
+There are many methods of fulfilling ecommerce orders across channels.
 The way products are stored and shipped vary as do the timelines, efficiencies, and supply chain technologies that accompany each of them.

-Self-fulfillment, or in-house fulfilment, is when the seller fulfils orders themselves including storing inventory and picking, packaging, and shipping products.
-Self-fulfillment come in many sizes — you can be a small business, storing inventory in your house, packing boxes yourself, and running to the post office, or large enough to invest in a warehouse, either purchasing land or signing a lease and hiring a team of fulfilment associates.
+Self-fulfilment, or in-house fulfilment, is when the seller fulfills orders themselves including storing inventory and picking, packaging, and shipping products.
+Self-fulfilment come in many sizes — you can be a small business, storing inventory in your house, packing boxes yourself, and running to the post office, or large enough to invest in a warehouse, either purchasing land or signing a lease and hiring a team of fulfilment associates.